· Those looking for quick and convenient COVID-19 Testing in Bali.

 As Coronavirus Disease 2019 (COVID-19) is currently a major concern worldwide, our affiliated hospital has provided COVID-19 screening service using Rapid Testing method.
 Rapid tests are antibody tests to see if a patient has developed immunity to the coronavirus.
 This method screens infection through blood sample examination and enables early detection for patients with symptoms or who have the possibility of contracting COVID-19.

 Out affiliated clinic's laboratory closes on Friday til Sunday.
 Schedule for patients will only take place on Monday to Thursday from 9:00AM to 11:00AM.
-This test is available can be done via both walk-ins and drive-thrus.
+Appointments must be made prior to the test.

 Terms and Conditions for Rapid Testing